singh-man/books/crackingTheCoding/18_advancedTopics.md

 *Bases of Logs*

 Suppose we have something in log₂ (log base 2).
 How do we convert that to log₁₀?
-That is, what's the relationship between logbk and logₓk?
+That is, what's the relationship between logᵦk and logₓk?

 Let's do some math.
 Assume c = logᵦk and y = logₓk.

     logᵦk = c -- >  bᶜ = k   // This  is the  definition of  log.
     logₓ(bᶜ) = logₓk         // Take log  of  both sides  of  bᶜ =  k.